Mandrake: Nomenclature

 The mandrake-doll in German might be called Alraun Männlein ("mandrake manikin"), in Belgian (Flemish) mandragora manneken, or in Italian mandragora maschio.
 In German, it is also known as Galgenmännlein ("little gallows man") stemming from the belief that they grow near gallows, also attested in Icelandic þjófarót "thieves' root".

-Certain sources cite the Dutch name pisdiefje (lit. "little urine thief" (Note: Leyland gives 'little brain thief', which is not wrong, given "brain thief" is a term for mandrake, but pis is literally "piss, urine".)) or pisduiveltje ('urine devilkin'), claiming the plant grows from the brains of dead thieves, or the droppings of those hung on the gallows.
+Certain sources cite the Dutch name pisdiefje (lit. "little urine thief" (Note: Leyland gives 'little brain thief', which is not wrong, given "brain thief" is a term for mandrake, but pis is literally "piss, urine".)) or pisduiveltje ('urine devilkin'), claiming the plant grows from the brains of dead thieves, or the droppings of those hanged on the gallows.
 The name "brain thief" for mandrake also occurs in English.

-Toxicity and pharmaceutical usage
+Toxicity and pharmaceutical use

-All species of Mandragora contain highly biologically active alkaloids, tropane alkaloids in particular.
-The alkaloids make the plant, in particular the root and leaves, poisonous, with anticholinergic, hallucinogenic, and hypnotic effects.
+All species of Mandragora contain highly biologically active alkaloids, particularly tropane alkaloids.
+The alkaloids make the plant poisonous—primarily the root and leaves—with anticholinergic, hallucinogenic, and hypnotic effects.
 Anticholinergic properties can lead to asphyxiation.
-People can be poisoned accidentally by ingesting mandrake root, and ingestion is likely to have other adverse effects such as vomiting and diarrhea.
-The alkaloid concentration varies between plant-samples.
-Clinical reports of the effects of consumption of Mediterranean mandrake include severe symptoms similar to those of atropine poisoning, including blurred vision, dilation of the pupils (mydriasis), dryness of the mouth, difficulty in urinating, dizziness, headache, vomiting, blushing and a rapid heart rate (tachycardia).
+People can be poisoned accidentally by ingesting mandrake root, which is likely to have other adverse effects, such as vomiting and diarrhea.
+The alkaloid concentration varies between plant samples.
+Clinical reports of the effects of consumption of Mediterranean mandrake include severe symptoms similar to those of atropine poisoning, including blurred vision, dilation of the pupils (mydriasis), dryness of the mouth, difficulty urinating, dizziness, headache, vomiting, blushing and a rapid heart rate (tachycardia).
 Hyperactivity and hallucinations occur in the majority of patients.

 The root is hallucinogenic and narcotic.
 In sufficient quantities, it induces a state of unconsciousness and was used as an anaesthetic for surgery in ancient times.
 In the past, juice from the finely grated root was applied externally to relieve rheumatic pains.
 It was used internally to treat melancholy, convulsions, and mania.
-When taken internally in large doses it was said to excite delirium and madness.
+When taken internally in large doses, it was said to excite delirium and madness.

 Ancient Greco-Roman pharmacopoeia

 Mandrake illustration and text.
-Dioscorides De materia medica ―7th century manuscript., Biblioteca Nazionale, Naples.
+Dioscorides De materia medica (7th-century manuscript, Biblioteca Nazionale, Naples).